Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 With deployment of our Tag Based Masking Policies in place let's validate what we have conducted so far to confirm we were successful in meeting Tasty Bytes Customer Loyalty PII Data Masking requirements.

 ### Step 1 - Testing our Masking Policy in a non-Admin Role
-Putting together what we have done so far, let's once again assume our `tasty_test_role` Role, leverage the `tasty_test_wh` Warehouse and query the `raw_customer.customer_loyalty` table directly.
+Putting together what we have done so far, let's once again assume our `tasty_test_role` Role, leverage the `tasty_test_wh` Warehouse and query the `raw_customer.customer_loyalty` Table directly.

 Go ahead and kick off the next three queries to complete this.

 ```
 USE ROLE tasty_test_role;